UCDglobalchange/FARM/README.md

 See man scp and man rsync for more information.

 ### Where to store large datasets
-If you need to download large datasets that other group members might use in the future, you should download them and store them in our group folder located at
+If you need to download large datasets that other group members might use in the future, you should download them and store them in our group folder located at `/group/moniergr/`.

-`/group/moniergr/`
-It would be good to let everyone know as well what the dataset is, so please include a short description of the data in the README file in the group folder, including the version of the data, a link to the repository/website, the temporal and spatial resolution, spatial extent and variables.
+It would be good to let everyone know as well what the dataset is, so please include a short description of the data in the `README` file in the group folder, including the version of the data, a link to the repository/website, the temporal and spatial resolution, spatial extent and variables.

 ## Using Software and Modules